wonderworks-software/PyFlow/Python27/README.txt

 build your desired target.
 The interpreter executable is built in the top level directory.

+If you need an optimized version of Python, you type "make profile-opt" in the top level directory.
+This will rebuild the interpreter executable using Profile Guided Optimization (PGO).
+For more details, see the section below.

 Once you have built a Python interpreter, see the subsections below on testing and installation.
 If you run into trouble, see the next section.